Traversing combinatorial 0/1-polytopes via optimization: Prefix graphs and history-free implementation

 Note that we have $\lambda_{[n]}(x,y)=\lambda(x,y)$.

 To make Algorithm~G history-free, we need to get rid of the qualification `$y$ unvisited' in the computation of the set~$N$ in line~G3.
 This is achieved in Algorithm~G\sss{} stated below, which takes as input a binary graph~$G=(X,E)$, where $X\seq\{0,1\}^n$.
 The algorithm keeps track of the unseen branchings of the current vertex~$x$ by maintaining a stack~$U$ of disjoint intervals that cover all unseen branchings of~$x$, with the property that each interval~$I$ on the stack contains at least one unseen branching of~$x$.
-The intervals appear on the stack~$U$ from left (top of the stack) to right (bottom of the stack), and for each interval~$I$ on the stack, the variable~$\beta_I$ stores the minimum unseen branching in~$I$, i.e., we have $\beta_I=\min \{\lambda_I(x,y)\mid y\in X-x\}$.
+The intervals appear on the stack~$U$ in increasing order (of the numbers in each interval) starting at the top of the stack and ending at the bottom of the stack, i.e., the interval with the smallest numbers is at the top, and the interval with the largest numbers is at the bottom.
+For each interval~$I$ on the stack, the variable~$\beta_I$ stores the minimum unseen branching in~$I$, i.e., we have $\beta_I=\min \{\lambda_I(x,y)\mid y\in X-x\}$.
 Note here Lemma~\ref{lem:branchings-properties}~(i), so no extra qualification `$y$ unvisited' is needed in this minimization.
 There might be more than one unseen branching in~$I$, but only the minimum one is stored in~$\beta_I$.